Abundance for threefolds in positive characteristic when $\nu=2$: Abstract

 \section{Abstract}

-In this paper, we prove the abundance conjecture for threefolds over an algebraically closed field $k$ of characteristic $p > 3$ in the case of numerical dimension equals to $2$.
-More precisely, we prove that if $(X,B)$ be a projective lc threefold pair over $k$ such that $K_{X}+B$ is nef and $\nu(K_{X}+B)=2$, then $K_{X}+B$ is semiample.
+In this paper, we prove the abundance conjecture for threefolds over a perfect field $k$ of characteristic $p > 3$ in the case where the numerical dimension is equal to $2$.
+More precisely, we show that if $(X,B)$ is a projective log canonical pair of dimension $3$ over $k$ such that $K_{X}+B$ is nef and $\nu(K_{X}+B)=2$, then $K_{X}+B$ is semi-ample.

 { \pagenumbering{roman}}

 \pagenumbering{arabic}